The microbes and nerves in your body work together like musicians in an orchestra. They play a big role in the health of your mind and body.

 Whether you’re dealing with harmful heavy metals, glyphosate, or plastics, these toxins don’t belong in your body.
 Regularly binding and removing toxins is essential for a healthy microbiota.

-Taking supplemental bowel-moving herbs — such as aloe vera, ginger root, and wormwood — supports good elimination.
+Consider taking herbs to support good elimination.
 During detox, make sure you’re pooping 2 or 3 times a day.
 You don't want toxins loitering in your colon.

-A big help in toxin removal is carbon-based binders, made of fulvic and humic acid extracts.
+A big help in toxin removal are binders.
 They help clear out toxins like heavy metals and glyphosate.
-Fulvic and humic acids bind toxins tightly so they can be carried all the way out of your body via your poop.
+These nutrients bind toxins tightly so they can be carried all the way out of your body via your poop.

-Don’t let viruses and parasites wipe out entire sections of your microbial “orchestra.”
+Don’t let pathogens and parasites wipe out entire sections of your microbial “orchestra.”
 That encourages the growth of microbes you don’t want.

-Carbon-based binders have antiviral properties.
-They may help silence viruses and strip out retroviruses embedded in the DNA of your cells.
+Use dietary support with antipathogenic properties since this may help curb infections and strip out harmful pathogens embedded in the DNA of your cells.
 (65, 66, 67)

 In addition, you can do a parasite cleanse to kick out freeloaders that disrupt your microbiota.
-Take supplemental parasite-killing herbs.
-And, help your body eliminate parasites by taking Mimosa pudica seed.
+Take parasite-killing herbs and help your body eliminate parasites.

 Clean up your diet